migros/fotoobo/docs/source/developer/helpers/result.rst

     │ host3 │ text        │       │             │
     └───────┴─────────────┴───────┴─────────────┘

-You would expect a table with looks like the line for host1.
+You would expect a table which looks like the line for host1.
 But for host2 you recognize that the hostname is in the wrong column.
-This is because the order of the key value pairs int the dict does not match the ordering of the first result.
-With host3 which not even has a dict als value you see that the value given is just printed in the second column.
+This is because the order of the key value pairs in the dict does not match the ordering of the first result.
+With host3 which not even has a dict as value you see that the value given is just printed in the second column.

 Conclusion: **Stay consequent with dicts in results!**